mwprado/retroarch-flathub-session/README.md

 - Simplified setup for standalone RetroArch sessions

 ## Requirements
-1. A Wayland or X11-compatible display manager.
+A Wayland or X11-compatible display manager.
-2. The **RPM Fusion repository** must be enabled, as RetroArch is available there.

-### Enabling RPM Fusion
-To install RetroArch, first enable the RPM Fusion repository.
-Detailed instructions can be found at https://rpmfusion.org.